xtremind/tmber/README.md

 ## TODO

-- [ ] disconnect will remove player from game
-- [ ] changing name in waiting scene
+- [ ] adding intermediary scene to change name between "title" and "waiting" scene
 - [ ] add a bot in a game
-- [ ] scene "main menu"
+- [ ] scene "game"
 - [ ] bot
-- [ ] disconnect a player inside a starting game by replacing by a bot
+- [ ] disconnect a known player inside a running game by replacing by a bot
-- [ ] reconnect a player to a game
+- [ ] reconnect a known player to a running game
+- [ ] don't allow a unknown player to join a running game

 - [ ] define starting player
 - [ ] define current player